7 Things I Wish I Had Known About Yoga

 Within minutes of starting a yoga class, my body would start to wind down and my mind would clear.
 Suddenly, the worries of the day no longer seemed so stressful and overwhelming.
 Another few minutes further into the class and I no longer was even thinking about the day.
 I was now in the moment and connecting deeply with my body.
 That’s it – and that’s the power of being in the moment.

-Yoga grounds you and keeps you in the moment.
+Yoga grounds you and keeps you at the moment.
 It teaches you to de-stress, calm down, and find balance and harmony again.
 And, you’re rejuvenated to face another day.

 7. You Sleep Better After Yoga

 While I was rejuvenated after every yoga session, by the time I was ready for bed, I was ready to sleep.
 There was no tossing and turning and agonizing about the next day.
 My mind was peaceful, my body was relaxed, and I slept well every time.

 While I’ve been fortunate to never suffer from insomnia, I truly believe yoga would help insomniacs to sleep better.
 So, if this is your problem, give yoga a go.
 You may be pleasantly surprised.